-London is full of exciting, genre focused record stores spread far and wide across the boroughs.
-You’ll find everything from old school hip hop to heavy metal, jazz to indie folk.
-And right now, you’ll be able to nab up a few Record Store Day special releases too or prepare yourselves for the second instalment on 17th July.
+London is full of exciting, genre-focused record stores spread far and wide across the boroughs.
+You’ll find everything from old-school hip hop to heavy metal, jazz to indie folk.
+And in a few days, you’ll be able to nab up a few Record Store Day special releases too or maybe even get a record signed by one of your favourite artists.

 Stranger Than Paradise, located inside Mare Street Market, is an independent record store that champions the best of music.
 Old or new, whatever your music taste, you’ll find that dream album waiting for you on the shelves.